Home Compare ROK vs VALMT.HE

 Rockwell Automation vs Valmet Oyj: Which Stock Looks Stronger in 2026?

-Valmet Oyj holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Rockwell Automation still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Valmet Oyj carrying a narrow edge on growth.
+Rockwell Automation still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Rockwell Automation carries the stronger setup — intact trend against Valmet Oyj's broken trend.
 That leaves a split case: the structural lead stays with Valmet Oyj, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ROK: S&P 500, VALMT.HE: STOXX 600).
+Peer scores are normalised within each company's primary universe (ROK: Russell 1000, VALMT.HE: STOXX 600).

 INDUSTRY COMPARISON